How to find an expert, reminders, housework system, or cleaning schedule that suits you!

 - Skipper, Domestic Guru: Daily tasks and weekly focus.

-- The Flylady: See Kelly’s Missions on her website or subscribe to her zone calendar to get missions on your calendar each Monday.
+- The Flylady: See Missions on her website or subscribe to her zone calendar to get missions on your calendar each Monday.
 (The instructions there are for Cozi but the link will work for your Google calendar, iCalendar or whatever).
-You can also subscribe to her emails and you’ll get like 20 a day, some of which will be reminders.
+You can also subscribe to her emails and you’ll get like 20 a day, a few of which will be reminders, most of which will be reminders to buy her cleaning products.

 - The Flylady If you’ve ever googled for housework help, you’ve probably come across The FlyLady or her enthusiastic and loyal fans.
 The Flylady system is very understanding and sympathetic, even if you can’t see your kitchen for piles of dishes.
 The first step for her is moving all the gross dishes out of your sink so you can clean it out, and keep it clean.
 It’s a start, even if the rest of your kitchen is still hidden under a layer of undifferentiated trash.
 Read more on Flylady and using HomeRoutines with her system